jinwengxu/Cuisine/README.md

 ## developement server

-Run `npm install` to install dependencies.
+Run `npm install` to install all the node modules and dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.